two-torial/two-torial/docs/about.md

 # About this site

-Notes from the original author
+!!! quote "Notes from the original author"

-!!! tip ""

 	This site was written by a IIDX player with the help of a few prominent friends.
 One day I hope to match their intellect, wish me luck.